The Great Giving Up

 I learn about the breathability

-of linen,
+of linen, the consistency

 of their bowel movements,